jfosburgh/no_gfx_api/readme.md

 }
 ```

-## Running examples

-Binaries for dependencies are included.

-Run `make` to build all examples into the `build` directory.

-Run `make example1`, `make example2`, etc. to run individual examples.

-## Building (Contributors only)
+## Building

-To build this project, you will need:
+Importing **no_gfx** into your own project mostly just involves copying the `gpu/` directory, but to build this project you will need:

 - [Odin >= 2026-02](https://odin-lang.org/)
 - [Vulkan SDK](https://vulkan.lunarg.com/)
 - [make](https://www.gnu.org/software/make/)

+Binaries for dependencies are included.

 See the [Makefile](Makefile) for all available commands.

+## Running examples

+Run `make` to build all examples into the `build` directory.

+Run `make example1`, `make example2`, etc. to run individual examples.

 Feel free to [contact me on discord](https://discord.com/users/leon2058) for any questions.